spenserblack/git-bisect-tutorial/README.md

 # Git Bisect Tutorial

 This is a repository to teach the basics of `git bisect`.
-It simulates finding a bug in a file that was intentionally written to make it difficult to use `git blame` for the same task.
+It simulates finding a bug in a file and discovering when that bug was introduced.
+The file was intentionally written to make it difficult to use `git blame` for the same task.

 ## Challenge